brocaar/chirpstack-docs/content/install/quick-install.md

 application, or via the UI that comes with [LoRa App Server](/lora-app-servr/).

-To access the LoRa App Server web-interface, enter the IP address of your server and the port as defined in `HTTP_BIND` in your browser specifying the https protocol in your browser's address bar, example:
+To access the LoRa App Server web-interface, enter the IP address of your server and the port as defined in `application_server.external_api.bind` in your browser specifying the https protocol in your browser's address bar, example:
 `https://localhost:8080`.

 This will forward to a login screen.
 A default administrator account is available at installation time with the username of `admin` and a password of `admin` (it would be wise to reset the password upon first login).

+In order to connect you LoRa App Server instance with the LoRa Server instance, click *Network servers* and then *Add network-server*.
+As LoRa Server is installed on the same host as LoRa App Server, use `localhost:8000` as network-server name.

+After adding the network-server, click on *LoRa Server* to go back to the home screen.
+Then open the *Service profiles* tab and click *Create service-profile* to create a service-profile for the LoRa Server organization.
+This will also associate the organization with the network-server instance.

+After creating the service-profile, go to the *Device profiles* tab and click *Create device-profile*.
+Here you can define the device properties and capabilities (e.g. OTAA vs ABP).

+After connecting LoRa App Server with the LoRa Server network-server, creating a service- and device-profile it is time to create your first application and add a device!

-Once logged in, the application dashboard appears.
-Click the *CREATE APPLICATION* button, and add an application for your device(s).
+Go to the *Applications* tab and click the *CREATE APPLICATION* button, and add an application for your device(s).
 This only requires an application name and description.
 Once the application is created, you can click on the title to get a list of the devices associated with the application (none at system installation).
-Click on the *CREATE NODE* button to create the node (device).
-The basic fields that are required are the *Node Name*, *Description*, *Device EUI*, *Application EUI*, and the *Application Key*.
+Click on the *CREATE DEVICE* button to create the node (device).
+The basic fields that are required are the *Device name*, *Description*, *Device EUI* and the *Device-profile*.
+After creating the device, you will be redirected to a page to enter the *AppKey* in case of an OTAA device or to activate the device in case of an ABP device.
-Other fields may or may not be of interest to your particular setup.

 Once the device and it application are created, the LoRa Server and LoRa App Server will be able to handle messaging from the device.